benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             0
         )

-    local reachedBelow =
-        smoothFarmMove(
+    if not moveFarmTo(
         underPosition,

-            -- 20 studs/sec to closest coin
         coinFarm.travelSpeed,
         0.75,
         coin
-        )

-    if not reachedBelow
-        or not coinExists(coin) then
+    ) then

         return false
     end

+    if not coinIsAvailable(coin) then
+        return false
+    end

     local coinPosition =
         coin.Position

-    local reachedCoin =
-        smoothFarmMove(
+    if not moveFarmTo(
         coinPosition,

-            -- super-fast vertical pickup
         coinFarm.verticalSpeed,

-            1.5,
+        1.4,
         coin
-        )

-    if not reachedCoin then
+    ) then

         return false
     end

     if firetouchinterest
-        and rootPart
+        and coinIsAvailable(coin)
-        and coinExists(coin) then
+        and rootPart then

         pcall(function()
             firetouchinterest(